gabriel-vernilo/bhaskara-C/README.md

 if you uses windows : just install and run the executable file (.exe)

-if you uses Linux, sorry you have to build (compile) the ".c" file.
+if you uses Linux or macOS, sorry you have to build (compile) the ".c" file.

 results :